Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Observational bound

 with $\Tilde{\alpha} < 10^{-8}$.
 Further, recall that the tensor-to-scalar ratio for this class of models is known to be $r \simeq 12\Tilde{\alpha}/N_k^2$ [cf. Eq.~\eqref{eq:r}]\,.
 Thus for $\Tilde{\alpha} < 10^{-8}$, with $N_k=50$, we obtain

-Needless to say, this value of $r$ predicted by this model is extremely small that it may not be detectable with near-future experiments.
+Needless to say, this value of $r$ predicted by this model is extremely small that it may not be detectable in near-future experiments.

 At the end of (p)reheating, the energy of the inflaton must be converted into a relativistic thermal bath.
 But for the quartic $\alpha$-attractor models studied in this work, the total energy density already redshifts as radiation since the end of inflation.
-Therefore, we can easily estimate the maximum possible reheating temperature that can be attained, related to the total energy density as \be T^{\rm max}_{\rm reh} \simeq \left(\frac{30}{\pi\,g_\ast}\rho_{\phi}\right)^{1/4} \simeq \left(\frac{30}{\pi\,g_\ast}\right)^{1/4} \left(\frac{V_0}{36\,\alpha^2}\phi^4_0(0)\right)^{1/4} \simeq 10^{15}\,\Tilde{\alpha}^{1/4}\,{\rm GeV}\,. \ee where in the last equality we have used $g_\ast\simeq 10^2$, and the values of $V_0/\alpha$ and $\phi_0(0)$ given in Eqs. \eqref{eq:V0byalpha} and \eqref{eq:init_field_value} respectively.
+Therefore, we can easily estimate the maximum possible reheating temperature that can be attained, related to the total energy density as \be T^{\rm max}_{\rm reh} \simeq \left(\frac{30}{\pi\,g_\ast}\rho_{\phi}\right)^{1/4} \simeq \left(\frac{30}{\pi\,g_\ast}\right)^{1/4} \left(\frac{V_0}{36\,\alpha^2}\phi^4_0(0)\right)^{1/4} \simeq 10^{15}\,\Tilde{\alpha}^{1/4}\,{\rm GeV}\,, \ee where in the last equality we have used $g_\ast\simeq 10^2$, and the values of $V_0/\alpha$ and $\phi_0(0)$ given in Eqs. \eqref{eq:V0byalpha} and \eqref{eq:init_field_value} respectively.
 The bound on $\Tilde{\alpha} < 10^{-8}$ then suggests that

+where with $c=1$, we infer that $T_{\rm reh} < 10^{13}\,{\rm GeV}$.
+We should add that the above expression for upper bound helps us obtain the trend mainly for the range $\tilde\alpha < 10^{-8}$.
 We may contrast this bound of $T_{\rm reh} < 10^{13}$ GeV against an earlier bound of $T_{\rm reh} < 10^{7}\,{\rm GeV}$ obtained from a similar argument of moduli production in the case of chaotic inflation~\cite{Giudice:2001ep}.
-Our bound is higher by ${\cal O}(10^6)$ due to the fact that the production in our class of models is efficiently suppressed over small values of $\tilde\alpha$ compared to a generic chaotic inflation.
+Our bound is higher by ${\cal O}(10^6)$ due to the fact that the production in our class of models is efficiently suppressed over small values of $\tilde\alpha$ compared to generic chaotic inflation.